0xPARC/0xparc-intro-book/src/pcp.typ

 the hearts of Fedex drivers everywhere.
 In summary, the overview of this protocol is going to be the following:

-- Penny prints $q^E$ phone books, one phone book each for each linear combination of the given Q-SAT equations.
+- Peggy prints $q^E$ phone books, one phone book each for each linear combination of the given Q-SAT equations.
   We'll describe the details of the phone book contents later.

-- Penny additionally prints the two posters corresponding to a low-degree polynomial extension of $A$
+- Peggy additionally prints the two posters corresponding to a low-degree polynomial extension of $A$
   (we describe this exactly in the next section).